 It still works to your advantage.
 Just like a 401(k) defers tax liability until retirement, tax loss harvesting defers taxes until the investment is eventually sold.
 That deferral of tax liability allows your money to continue work for you, but it doesn’t allow you to avoid the tax forever.

 Robo advisors add another dimension to TLH.
 Services such as Betterment and Wealthfront have promoted their automated investment services with the help of tax loss harvesting.
 They promise to increase your effective returns by harvesting losses on a daily basis.
 The promised benefits exceed the cost of their services, which I recently compared.

 However, recall that purchases inside a retirement account can trigger the wash sale rule.
 Recall also that robo advisors buy and sell investments inside your account automatically to generate tax losses.
 Combined, these can cause a real headache.

 For example, imagine you use one robo advisor for your taxable account, but have retirement accounts at other firms.
 This would be common, for example, if you have a 401(k) through your employer, use multiple robo advisors, have separate brokerage accounts, or use accounts at a mutual fund company like Vanguard for IRAs.

 Here’s the problem.
 The robo advisor will sell investments in your taxable account to generate tax losses.
 These sales can happen daily, and certainly monthly.
-If within 30 days of these sales you purchase the same or substantially identical investment in one of your retirement accounts, you’ll trigger the wash sale rule.
+Within 30 days of these sales, if you purchase the same or substantially identical investment in one of your retirement accounts, you’ll trigger the wash sale rule.

 If all of your accounts are with the same robo advisor, they use software to prevent this from happening.
 If they are not at the same firm, however, great care should be used before activating the TLH service.